Krishnakanth23006762/Experiment--02-Implementation-of-combinational-logic-/README.md

-Name: B KRISHNAKANTH
+# BY: B KRISHNAKANTH
-Registration no: 23006762
+# Registration no: 23006762
 # Experiment--02-Implementation-of-combinational-logic
 Implementation of combinational logic gates